-Neurological issues can progressively worsen over time with recurrent bleeding (hemorrhage).
-Repeat bleeding can occur soon after an initial bleed or much later, or a repeat bleed may never occur.
+Neurological issues can progressively worsen over time with recurrent bleeding.
+Repeat bleeding can happen soon after an initial bleed or much later.
+In other cases, a repeat bleed may never occur.

 When to see a doctor

 Often, people with cerebral cavernous malformations (CCMs) don't show any signs or symptoms.
-Your diagnosis may result from brain imaging for other neurological conditions, or specific symptoms may prompt your doctor to pursue more extensive testing.
+Your diagnosis may result from brain imaging for other neurological conditions.
+In some cases, specific symptoms may prompt your health care provider to pursue more extensive testing.

-Genetic testing.
+- Genetic testing.
 If you have a family history of the condition, genetic counseling and tests are helpful to identify changes associated with CCMs in genes or chromosomes.

 Doctors trained in brain and nervous system conditions (neurologists and cerebrovascular neurologists), brain and nervous system surgery (neurosurgeons), brain imaging (neuroradiologists), and other specialties work with you to treat CCMs as well as other neurological conditions.

 Your treatment may include: